-3. Building capacity through knowledge transfer and assisting with research infrastructure at our partner institutions in developing countries
+3. Building capacity worldwide through knowledge transfer across the Network and assisting with enhancing research infrastructure at our partner institutions in developing countries

 The World Health Organization’s current list of 20 Neglected Tropical Diseases (NTDs) impacts the lives of over 1 billion of the world’s most deprived people; a greater burden than malaria, tuberculosis and HIV combined.
 Of these, leishmaniasis and Chagas disease, caused by parasites and spread by biting insects, are amongst the most severely neglected, affecting the “poorest of the poor” with cases currently increasing and spreading to new areas.
 Forms of these diseases are lethal if untreated.
 Unfortunately, our existing drugs (non-specific chemotherapeutics) are costly, involve lengthy treatments with debilitating toxic side effects, and are themselves lethal for many patients.